 - School Choice and SES – The flexibility waived certain requirements to include offering public school choice in Title I schools identified for improvement and offering Supplemental Educational Services in Title I schools in Year 2 or beyond of school improvement.

 - School Report Cards – Report cards include a prominent "dashboard" showing the progress of all students, proficiency gap groups, and each individual subgroup toward closing proficiency gaps in reading, mathematics, and graduation rates.

 - School Improvement & Reform – VDOE has developed a nationally-recognized comprehensive support system that focuses on building division-level capacity to support schools in need of interventions.

-Communication from Superintendent of Public Instruction, Patricia I. Wright, on topics related to ESEA Flexibility.
+Communication from the superintendent of public instruction on topics related to ESEA Flexibility.
 Communications include essential information related to the implementation of ESEA Flexibility provisions.